How to Live in the Dominican Republic on $1,000 USD a Month?

 The best places to live

 There are many places on the island where you can find comfortable housing.
 For instance, Santo Domingo is known for its urban lifestyle and features many cultural attractions.
 It also provides easy access to services like healthcare, shopping, and banking.
 In case you wish to relocate to a coastal town, we suggest heading out to Sosua, Cabrera and Puerto Plata in the north.
-Samana are Punta Cana are the two most popular coastal towns in the east.
+Samana and Punta Cana are the two most popular coastal towns in the east.
 Honestly, many expats prefer to settle down in smaller areas and avoid places crowded with tourists.
 Some of the attractive inland destinations include Santiago de los Caballeros, Jarabacoa, and Constanza.
 At the junction between the peninsula of Samana to the east, and the north coast stretching from Nagua to Puerto Plata to the west, Las Terrenas offers the most attractive wild beaches of the country.

 Tourism, which develops harmoniously, does not alter the long established osmosis between the natives and a large and diverse foreign community, mainly composed of French, Swiss, Germans and Italians increasing each year.
 Serviced by the new El Catey International Airport, the Las Terrenas - Samana area has now entered a fantastic phase of development.
 The State made it the first tourist pole of the country and it is confirmed every day through the colossal sums allocated to the new infrastructures.
 Thus Las Terrenas becomes day after day the little Saint Tropez long awaited from the Dominican Republic.